bigomics/omicsplayground-doc/dataprep/contrasts.rst

 comparisons between groups.
 For example, if you have 3 groups (A, B, C), you can test the following contrasts: A vs B, A vs C, B vs C.

-Here is a minimal example of contrasts, in this case, the groups will be hair color (blond vs. black) and country (Japan vs. Switzerland).
+Here is a minimal example of how the  ``contrasts.csv`` should look like.
+In this case, the groups will be hair color (blond vs. black) and country (Japan vs. Switzerland).

 +---------+------------+-------------+--------+